kaleido-io/pet-dvp/atomic-settlement.md

 function initialize(Operation[] memory _ops) external initializedOnlyOnce onlyOwner
 ```

-The `initialize()` function is the one-time opportunity to put the diferent legs of a settlement in the contract.
-This is designed for security reasons: we otherwise do not know what are the expected list of participants in the trade, and as such can not prevent a random party (with malicious intent) from appending an invalid Operation and invalidate the setup.
+The `initialize()` function is the one-time opportunity to put the different legs of a settlement in the contract.
+This is designed for security reasons: otherwise, we do not know what the expected list of participants in the trade is, and as such cannot prevent a random party (with malicious intent) from appending an invalid Operation and invalidating the setup.

-This design assumes that necessary negotations and orchestrations will happen ahead of time, with each of the trading participants having verified the setup of the locks in the relevant token contracts.
+This design assumes that necessary negotiations and orchestrations will happen ahead of time, with each of the trading participants having verified the setup of the locks in the relevant token contracts.
 A trusted party can then call the `initialize()` function on behalf of all the trading participants.
-The trusted party can either be a smart contract, or an externally owned account (EOA) held by a mutually trusted entity.
+The trusted party can either be a smart contract or an externally owned account (EOA) held by a mutually trusted entity.

-After the `initialize()` call, each of the trading parties must be given an opportunity to review the initialized operations, by checking the `lockId` and the `approver` to be the right ones.
-And checking that the corresponding locks on the respective token contracts are securing the expected amount of assets for the trade.
+After the `initialize()` call, each of the trading parties must be given an opportunity to review the initialized operations by checking that the `lockId` and the `approver` are correct, and that the corresponding locks on the respective token contracts are securing the expected amount of assets for the trade.
 Then each of the trading parties should signal their approval to the escrow contract.
-Only after all approvals are given, should the `settle()` function be allowed to execute.
+Only after all approvals are given should the `settle()` function be allowed to execute.

 On the other hand, any of the trading parties should be allowed to call `cancel()` on the orchestrator contract, before all the approvals are given.
 This prevents a malicious party from holding up the settlement by staying silent.

-### Successful Settlement Flow
+### Successful Settlement Flow #1 - Confidential ERC20 vs. Confidential UTXO

-The diagram below illustrates a full settlement flow that results in the successful settlement between two trading participants, one (Alice) using a Confidential UTXO token vs. and one (Bob) using a Confidential ERC20 token.
+The diagram below illustrates a full settlement flow that results in the successful settlement between two trading participants: one (Alice) using a Confidential UTXO token and one (Bob) using a Confidential ERC20 token.

 ```mermaid
 sequenceDiagram